microsoft/vscode-docs/docs/getstarted/settings.md

   //  - none: Never reopen a window.
 Always start with an empty one.
   "window.restoreWindows": "one",

   // Enable this workaround if scrolling is no longer smooth after restoring a minimized VS Code window.
 This is a workaround for an issue (https://github.com/Microsoft/vscode/issues/13612) where scrolling starts to lag on devices with precision trackpads like the Surface devices from Microsoft.
 Enabling this workaround can result in a little bit of layout flickering after restoring the window from minimized state but is otherwise harmless.
-Note: in order for this workaround to function, make sure to also set `window.titleBarStyle` to `native`.
   "window.smoothScrollingWorkaround": false,

   // Controls the window title based on the active editor.
 Variables are substituted based on the context: